 As a child, he was fascinated with colour and loved to make collages.
 This need for colour is what drew him to vegetables after years of meat cookery.
 “I wanted to bring cooking closer to dressmaking or painting.
 Animal cookery was no longer enough.
 There is a lot more room for creativity with vegetables.”
 Many bistro chefs in Paris (including Passard protégés such as Claude Bosi at Hibiscus and Pascal Barbot at l’Astrance) now feel the same way, featuring pedigreed vegetables on their menus.

 Working in his organic garden, where he relies on horses rather than machines so as not to compact the soil, Passard has learned to embrace the changing seasons: “When I started working with tomatoes in July, I hadn’t touched one since October 15th of last year.”

-His book The Art of Cooking with Vegetables, recently published in English, traces his journey of discovery.
+His book , recently published in English, traces his journey of discovery.
 Who knew, for instance, that baby turnips could go with tomatoes, as in turnips and black tomatoes cooked in Beaujolais, served with boiled eggs?
 Passard has a particular fondness for tone-on-tone dishes, such as red beetroot with lavender and crushed blackberries, and purple carrots with purple basil and a touch of cinnamon.
 Braising vegetables in butter over low heat is a favourite technique, as is cooking them for a long time in simmering rather than boiling water, as if to gently coax out their flavour.